 Having trained countless athletes, I've seen many turn to anabolic steroids to break through performance plateaus, seeking improved speed and power.

 Yet, research published in the Sports Medicine journal indicates steroids primarily boost recovery and power rather than just muscle mass .

 Are There Better Alternatives to Steroids?

-Yes, there are better and safer alternatives to steroids: they’re called legal steroids.
-While they might be as effective in increasing muscle mass, they’re definitely a much safer option in the long run.
+Yes, there are better and safer alternatives to steroids; they’re called legal steroids.
+While they might not be as effective at increasing muscle mass, they’re definitely a much safer option in the long run.

 Let’s take a quick look at them.